philtersoup/forty-jekyll-theme/_posts/2016-8-23-oogensis.md

 ![]({{ "/" | relative_url }}/assets/images/rna/oogenesis/theHorror.png)

-With the help of my house-mate / friend and professional software developer <a href="https://www.jackdanielharding.com/"> Jack </a>, we were able to move everything across to their own classes, have a directory structure that was maintainable, and even make our codebase re-usable to the point that when I was  prototyping firmware for a new module few days back, it took me 15 minutes to get the basic functionalities up and going!
+With the help of my house-mate / friend and professional software developer <a href="https://www.jackdanielharding.com/"> Jack </a>, we were able to move everything across to their own classes, have a directory structure that was maintainable, and even make our codebase re-usable to the point that when I was  prototyping firmware for a new module few days back, it took me 15 minutes to get the basic functionalities up and running!

 ![]({{ "/" | relative_url }}/assets/images/rna/oogenesis/noooice.png)